All Things New (Steven Curtis Chapman album)

 All Things New is the twelfth studio album by Steven Curtis Chapman.
 It was released on September 9, 2004, by Sparrow Records.

 In 2005, the album won the Grammy Award for Best Pop/Contemporary Gospel Album; unusually for Chapman, however, the album did not win the corresponding Dove Award that year (2005), although it had been nominated.

-The "All Thing New" concert tour in support of this album included Casting Crowns and the worship leader Chris Tomlin.
+The "All Things New" concert tour in support of this album included Casting Crowns and the worship leader Chris Tomlin.